 1. Peanut butter toast and fruit.
 I eat this probably half of the week.
 It’s uncomplicated and practically fool-proof.
 Whole grain toast goes in the oven, it’s slathered with peanut butter (or your nut butter of choice), fruit is washed, and it’s ready to go.
 The fruit changes depending on the season, which keeps it interesting.
 If necessary I can eat it while I do my hair and make-up.
 It’s ready in less than ten minutes, and it’s something I can eat regularly without feeling bored.

-Similar alternative – hummus on toast with a few slices of avocado and a sprinkling of nutritional yeast flakes.
+Similar alternatives – hummus on toast with a few slices of avocado and a sprinkling of nutritional yeast flakes or Eggy tofu & toast.

 2. Whole wheat tortillas slathered with nut butter and banana slices and toasted in a dry pan, or as I like to call it, El Elvis.
 In the same vein as peanut butter toast, consider this the lazy man’s crepes.
 Protein, whole grains, and fruit come together in one convenient package.
 Have any left over?
 A wedge or two makes a nice mid-morning snack.